privacysandbox/protected-auction-services-docs/protected_app_signals_cost.md

 4.  generateBid:
     1. Cost of the script itself - maybe assume this is similar to the remarketing case
     2. Cost of sending inference requests to inference sidecar + cost per inference.
 To compute this you need to know how many ads will be batched in a single inference, how many models will be used during bidding and preparation of data for retrieval, the, size of each model and how expensive each inference call is.
+    3. Compared to PA, where each Custom Audience will run generateBid with its subset of ads, there is only one generateBid invocation for all the PAS scripts
 5. General inference cost - download models, general bookkeeping (memory cost of storing models in sidecars).
 Model storage cost on gcs.

 ### P: Cost of running the Retrieval Server + Q,R: Cost of updating the ads and metadata in the Ad Retrieval Server